LG G6 price leaks – but is it really this expensive?

 The LG G6 price seems to have finally been revealed, and it’s seriously expensive.

 Germany’s MediaMarkt, a major electronics retailer, is listing the LG G6 for sale at a hefty price of €749 in 'Platinum', 'White', and ‘Black' colour options.
-We’ve contacted LG to check whether this pricing is final and official, and whether UK pricing is also available.
-This story will be updated if we get any response.
+We contacted LG to confirm this pricing, and received the following response from a spokesperson: "We are unable to confirm UK pricing yet and cannot verify pricing outside of the UK.
+Once we have UK pricing available we’ll let you know."

 In any case, €749 is a costly sum for a smartphone.
 With a direct currency conversion, that would put the LG G6 at just shy of £655 in the UK and just over $799 in the USA.
 For contrast, our review price for the LG G5 was £529.